zeamador/lattice-recipes/README.txt

 3. cd into the lattice-recipes directory
 4. Configure the development environment using this top level script:
    $ ./ubuntu-dev-env.sh
+5. Restart shell
-5. Check that your ruby and rails versions match those listed above
+6. Check that your ruby and rails versions match those listed above
    $ ruby -v
    $ rails -v